 Mandelic acid (with a pKa of 3.41) is another member of the AHAs family.
 Among its main properties there are reducing fine lines and hyperpigmentation, as well as helping to rebalance the levels of skin oil, making it ideal for oily and sensitive skins.
 By penetrating the skin less than other acids, it is less potent, but that lower aggressiveness is what makes it a good choice for those who have sensitive skin.
 If you want to start using mandelic acid I would recommend using the ByWishtrend Mandelic Acid 5% Skin Prep Water Tonic, which you can get at Wishtrend, or the booster The Ordinary Mandelic Acid 10% + HA, which you can get at DECIEM, at Beauty Bay and Mankind.

 d) Malic acid.

 Malic acid (with a pKa of 3.51) has as main functions to preserve the hydration of the skin, to reduce wrinkles and fine lines and to reduce the excessive oil of the skin.
 It is recommended to use it for all skin types, except for sensitive skin.
-This acid, which we can find in several fruits (especially in apples), is very common in cosmetics, but if you want to start using I would recommend you do it with the toner COSRX AHA 7 Witehead Power Liquid, which you can get at Wishtrend and at Mankind (US & Canada) or the serum Paula’s Choice Resist Advanced Smoothing Treatment 10% AHA, which you can get at The Hut (US & Canada) and at Mankind (US & Canada).
+This acid, which we can find in several fruits (especially in apples), is very common in cosmetics, but if you want to start using I would recommend you do it with the toner COSRX AHA 7 Witehead Power Liquid, which you can get at Wishtrend and at Mankind or the serum Paula’s Choice Resist Advanced Smoothing Treatment 10% AHA, which you can get on Cult Beauty, on The Hut, and on Mankind.

 e) Azelaic acid.